LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 The song that broke the Go-Go’s into the major leagues came about because Go-Go’s guitarist Jane Weiden was looking for love in all the wrong places. (hey, that might make a catchy song, too!)

-While touring the UK, Weiden began a romance with Terry Hall from another band known as the Specials.
-The two of them co-wrote the song about their efforts to keep the affair on the down low as Hall already had another girlfriend.
+While touring the UK, Weiden began a romance with Terry Hall from the band the Specials.
+The two of them co-wrote the song about their efforts to keep the affair on the down low, as Hall already had another girlfriend.

 Pop Up Player